freenas/freenas-docs/userguide/system.rst

    System Dataset Screen
 #endif truenas

-.. note:: encrypted volumes will not be displayed in the :guilabel:`System dataset pool` drop-down menu.
+.. note:: Encrypted volumes are not displayed in the :guilabel:`System dataset pool` drop-down menu.

 The system dataset can optionally be configured to also store the